aplteam/MarkAPL/LeanPubExtensions.md

 We will discuss them in this order.

-A word of warning: making use of the specialties prevents any HTML document created by MarkAPL from being stand-alone; the icons have to come from somewhere.
+A word of warning: making use of the specialties prevents any HTML document created by MarkAPL from being truly stand-alone; the icons have to come from somewhere.
 However, by default they are referred to as a URL pointing to a web address (see MarkAPL's `leanpubIconsUrl` parameter), so when you have an Internet connection it will work fine.

 If you like the general idea but not the icons used you can specify a different location and put your favourite icons there.
-Note that you can **not** change the names of the LeanPub extension icons.
+However, you can **not** change the names of the LeanPub extension icons.

 Note that in case you specify a level-1 (<h1>) or a level-2 (<h2>) header in a specialty it will be converted to a level-3 header (<h3>) anyway.
 The reason is that many screenreaders read out all <h1> and all <h2> tags.
 Therefore the W3C recommends to not use headers of the levels 1 and 2 except they really are such headers.